bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [a registry TBD](#IANA).

-key_handle
+instance_id
-: A value used to represent the information
+: A string value used to represent the information
-            in the key object that the RC can use in a future request, as described in {{request-key-reference}}.
+            in the `client` object that the RC can use in a future request, as described in {{request-key-reference}}.

 user_handle
-: A value used to represent the current
+: A string value used to represent the current
             user.
 The RC can use in a future request, as described in
             {{request-user-reference}}.